Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Three-dimensional model

 We remark how the constant $C_e$ is affected by the coupling between the two meshes; as intuition suggests, the quality of the solution does not depend only the on the ability of $V$ and $W$ to individually describe it, but also on the coupling between them.

 \paragraph{Non-matching meshes}

-One of the basic assumptions made in the continuous case is that, for every element $v \in V$, we have that $\restr{v}{\Omega_a} \in W$; similarly every element $w \in W$ can be extended to an element of $V$.
+One of the basic assumptions made in the continuous case is that, for every element $v \in V$, we have that $\restr{v}{\Omega_f} \in W$; similarly every element $w \in W$ can be extended to an element of $V$.

-With an independent discretization of the two meshes the inclusion $W_h \subset V_h$ can not be guaranteed, leading to the use of the projection $P_W \colon V_h \rightarrow W_h$, which we require to be $H^1$-stable, i.e., that Equation \ref{eq:h1-stable} holds.
+With an independent discretization of the two meshes, the inclusion $W_h \subset V_h$ is in general false.
+In this case, the two requirements for a good approximation of the problem are that the projection $P_W \colon W \rightarrow W_h$ is $H^1$-stable, and that the kernel of $\mathbb{E}_h$ is ``rich enough''.